wanforge/quotes/README.md

 - 💡 Success is where preparation and opportunity meet.
 - 💻 Success in business requires training and discipline and hard work.
 But if you're not frightened by these things, the opportunities are just as great today as they ever were.
 - 🔥 Sometimes being a friend means mastering the art of timing.
 There is a time for silence.
 A time to let go and allow people to hurl themselves into their own destiny.
 And a time to prepare to pick up the pieces when it's all over.
+- 🦾 Silence at the proper season is wisdom, and better than any speech.
 - 🦿 Spread love everywhere you go.
 Let no one ever come to you without leaving happier.

 - 🎶 Setting an example is not the main means of influencing another, it is the only means.